thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ---

-**Note:** This project is DIY and is not in any relation with moOde or ListenBrainz.
+**Note:** This project is DIY and is not officially in any relation with moOde audio or ListenBrainz.